Anas-KhanWP/motion-detector/README.md

 ## Dependencies

 This project relies on the following Python libraries:
+- Camo Webcam: To use as webcam, Install in both Desktop and Mobile.
 - OpenCV: For video capture, image processing, and computer vision.
 - Requests: For sending notifications to a Telegram bot.